SNUDerek/language_detection/README.md

 if you want to only run the evaluation on the test set, you can use `langdet_test.py`.

 this will load a pretrained checkpoint and run only test set inference, and save a TSV file.

+## future work

+there are many things i'd like to do to enhance the project:

+- support other popular language identification datasets
+- track training loss with integration with something like weights & biases or tensorboardx
+- comparison of model hyperparameter settings, scripts for hyperparameter tuning for model architecture
+- more error analysis
+- better inference methods, such as web-based inference server